FabMo/fabmo-cad-app/README.md

 ###make a simple press-fit joint

-This project is for cutting plywood with a material thickness of slightly less than 1/4" (~0.248).
+This project is for cutting plywood with a material thickness slightly less than 1/4" (~0.248).

 ```
 rect0,0,1,0.75